Hampton University: National Historic Landmark District

 In addition, Cleveland Hall, Ogden, and the Administration building are also included in the district.

-The district was listed on the National Register of Historic Places in 1969, and declared a National Historic Landmark in 1974.
+The district was listed on the National Register of Historic Places in 1969 and declared a National Historic Landmark in 1974.

 Student demographics

-In 2015, nearly two-thirds of the student body was female and the other third male.
-Approximately 90% of the population identified as Black and about 30% were Virginia residents.
+In 2023, nearly two-thirds of Hampton students were women and the other third men.
+Approximately 97% of them identified as Black and 20% were Virginia residents.
+68% of students received need-based financial aid.
+The average need-based scholarship or grant awardeded to first-year students at Hampton was $10,025.

 Academics

-Hampton University has 10 accredited schools and colleges.
+Hampton University has the following schools and colleges.